Jewish cuisine: Biblical era

 The significance of wine, bread and oil is indicated by their incorporation into Jewish religious ritual, with the blessings over wine and bread for Shabbat and holiday meals and at religious ceremonies such as weddings and the lighting of Shabbat and festival lights with olive oil.

 Modern Jewish cooking originated in the various communities of the Jewish diaspora, and modern Jewish cuisine bears little resemblance to what the ancient Israelites ate.
 However, a few dishes that originated in ancient Israel survive to the present day.
-Notably among them is cholent, or hamin, a stew traditionally eaten on Shabbat that is simmered for 12 hours in a way that conforms with Shabbat restrictions.
-It dates to at least the Second Temple period.
+Notably among them are Sabbath stews, stews traditionally eaten on Shabbat that are simmered for 12 hours in a way that conforms with Shabbat restrictions.
+Such stews date to at least the Second Temple period.
 Various diaspora communities created their own variations of the dish based on their local climate and available ingredients, which are eaten today.
+Modern examples of such stews are cholent and hamin.

 Other foods dating to the ancient Israelites include pastels, or Shabbat meat pies, and charoset, a sweet fruit and nut paste eaten at the Passover Seder.